 - Enterprise – the costs of the Enterprise tier depend on which features you add.

 There are also some other costs for various functions:

-outside of the allowance on each tier, there is a charge of £3.00 per transfer
+- International payments – outside of the allowance on each tier, there is a charge of £3.00 per transfer.

 Revolut has many features that can be highly beneficial to businesses.
-Small or medium business could easily do all of their banking with their service.
-Larger businesses may wish to maintain an account with a more traditional bank, but still find that they can benefit from Revolut’s key features, such as interbank currency transfers, or their app based functions.
+Small or medium business could easily do all of their day to day finances with their service.
+Larger businesses may wish to maintain an account with a more traditional bank, but still find that they can benefit from Revolut’s key features, such as real exchange rate currency transfers, or their app based functions.